Existence of weak solutions for two-phase matrix-valued harmonic map flows: Introduction

-\begin{rem} The weak solutions constructed in Theorems \ref{ExistenceFix} and \ref{ExistenceNonFix} do not enjoy the uniqueness.
-This non-uniqueness is expected, as even in the case of single-phase harmonic map flows, weak solutions lack uniqueness, as demonstrated in \cite{Cor90}.
-The substantial flexibility in the construction reflects the inherent complexity and multiplicity of possible configurations satisfying the system \eqref{HeatSystems}. \end{rem}
+\begin{rem} The weak solutions constructed in Theorems \ref{ExistenceFix} and \ref{ExistenceNonFix} are not expected to be unique.
+This is already the case for the one-phase harmonic map flow, where the non-uniqueness of weak solutions was shown in \cite{Cor90}.
+The same phenomenon should therefore be expected for the system \eqref{HeatSystems}. \end{rem}

-\begin{rem} The weak solutions we construct achieve an optimal lifespan, existing for the entire duration of the strong solution of $ \Ga(t) $.
-In the case of Theorem \ref{ExistenceFix}, where $ \Ga(t)=\Ga $ is a stationary minimal hypersurface, our weak solutions are globally defined, persisting for any $ T>0 $.
-For Theorem \ref{ExistenceNonFix}, where $ \Ga(t) $ evolves with a finite lifespan $ T_0 $, our solutions remain valid up to any $ T\in(0,T_0) $, matching the maximal existence time of the evolving interface. \end{rem}
+\begin{rem} The weak solutions constructed in Theorems \ref{ExistenceFix} and \ref{ExistenceNonFix} exist for the full lifespan of the prescribed interface.
+In Theorem \ref{ExistenceFix}, the interface is stationary, and hence a weak solution exists for every $ T>0 $.
+In Theorem \ref{ExistenceNonFix}, the interface $ \Ga(t) $ exists smoothly up to time $ T_0 $, and the weak solution is constructed on each interval $ (0,T) $ with $ 0<T<T_0 $.
+In this sense, the lifespan of the weak solution is limited only by that of the evolving interface. \end{rem}